 As an Amazon Associate, I earn from qualifying purchases

 If you’re looking to sear a steak, you’ll need oil.
-In fact, you need enough oil to coat the bottom of your pan and create a nice, even sear.
+You need enough oil to coat the bottom of your pan and create a nice, even sear.
 But how much fat do you need to sear a steak?

 This guide will help you figure out all of the answers so you can get the perfect sear on your steak.
 At the same time, it helps to make tasty and juicy steaks ideally.

-Searing a steak is a quick and easy way to cook it, but how much oil do you need to do it?
-To ensure your steak is searing properly, actually you will need to use a fair amount of oil.
+Searing a steak is a quick and easy way to cook it, but how much oil do you need?
+To ensure your steak is searing correctly, you must use a fair amount of oil.

 Also, the oil should be heated until it is smoked before adding the steak.
 For a one-inch steak, you should use about two tablespoons of oil.

 In that case, to ensure that you don’t use too much (or too little) oil, it’s best to err on the side of caution and start with a small amount.
 You can always add more if needed.

 So far, the best oil to use for searing is a high smoke point oil, like canola oil or peanut oil.
 You’ll need to heat the oil in a pan until it’s smoking before adding your steak.
 Once your steak is in the pan, you must sear it for 1-2 minutes per side.